-With its sparkly vampires, do-nothing protagonist, and predictable plot lines, Twilight was and is an easy target for criticism.
+With its sparkly vampires, do-nothing protagonist, stalker-y hero, and predictable plot lines, Twilight was and is an easy target for criticism.

 But so are a lot of things.
 So, why did Twilight and its author Stephenie Meyer get SO.
 MUCH.
 HATE. when other, equally mindless entertainment with equally problematic role models got a pass?
 In short, people find it easy to hate on teen girls and things teen girls like.

-Not that Twilight hate is super trendy anymore, but I can safely say I have jumped off that bandwagon, and I hope this helps me be more aware of jumping on any similar bandwagons in the future.
-(I mean, I’ll still enjoy a parody now and again, I’m not a saint.)
+Not that Twilight hate is super trendy anymore, but I can safely say I have jumped off that bandwagon, and I hope this helps folks, myself included, be more aware of jumping on any similar bandwagons in the future.
+(I mean, I’ll still enjoy a meme now and again, I’m only human.)